 - Communication devices (voice receivers, GSM, TCP/IP communicators)

 - Audio signaling (for external and internal use)

-In addition to the psychological effect of deterring potential burglars by emphasizing an external siren at a noticeable site and labels on the embedded system, a large effect is achieved by activating sirens and lights (both inside and outside) during a burglary, as the anti-theft system prevents attempts at burglary at the earliest stage.
-Breaking open the doors and windows, or breaking glass inside the protected area is detected by using magnetic contacts and glass fracture and vibration detectors.
-Wired and wireless infrared and microwave detectors deter the heat radiated by the human body and are most commonly used in or near the interior of the protected facility.
-Anti-burglary systems can be expanded with smoke, fire and gas detectors so that the alarm center itself alerts the increase of their concentration in the air.
-The system can be controlled via remote control, LCD keypad (with and without a screen), touchscreen keyboard, graphic keypads.
+The purpose of an anti-burglary system is automatic detection of unauthorized intrusion and alerting (light and sound signals) the security service or the owner about a criminal activity in the protected area.
+Breaking open the doors and windows, or breaking glass inside the protected area is detected by using magnetic contacts, glass fracture and vibration detectors.
+Wired and wireless infrared and microwave detectors recognize the heat radiated by the human body and are most commonly used in or near the interior of the protected facility.
+The system can be controlled via remote control, LCD keypad (with or without a screen), touchscreen keyboard or graphic keypads.

-The type of control unit is determined by the size and purpose of the object to be protected, the number of detectors to be set, the wiring setting, the need to divide the space into more independent units, and the planned type of alarm and signaling.
-The control unit adjusts the sensitivity level, defines the logic that triggers alarm activation (for example, only if there are 2 or more detectors in the alarm) or sends the silent alarm to the guard.
+The type of control unit is determined by the size and purpose of the protected facility, the number of implemented detectors, the wiring, the division of the space into more independent units, and the desired alarm and signaling type.
+The control unit adjusts the sensitivity level, defines the logic that triggers alarm activation (for example, only if there are two or more detectors in the alarm) or sends the silent alarm to a guard.